wodenagi/docbot/README.md

 **📊 Fair Usage:** Free tier usage is subject to a fair monthly usage allocation (250M tokens shared across all free tier users) to ensure sustainable service for everyone.
 This ensures the service remains available and responsive for all users while we grow toward verification and paid tier launch.

-**💡 Coming Soon:** More powerful paid tiers for high-volume usage and enterprise features - currently building toward GitHub verification (100 installations required).
+**💡 Coming Soon:** More powerful paid tiers for high-volume usage and enterprise features - currently building toward GitHub Marketplace verification.

 ---